 The concert industry in North America – additional information

+Despite physical music sales declining, the concert industry in North America remains healthy.
 A ranking of the highest grossing music tour each year held in North America since 2000 reveals which artists had the largest audience draw each year.
-In the 14 years since 2000, the Irish rock band U2 have held the title for the highest grossing music tour three times in the years 2001, 2009 and 2011 which reflects not only the longevity of their career but also their popularity with fans.
-U2’s tour in 2011 was also the highest of the highest grossing tours in North America from 2000 to 2014 when it generated 156 million U.S. dollars.
+In the 16 years since 2000, the Irish rock band U2 have held the title for the highest grossing music tour four times in the years 2001, 2009, 2011, and 2017, which reflects not only the longevity of their career, but also their popularity with fans.
+However, the accolade of bestselling concert in this timeframe goes to Taylor Swift, because her 2015 tour generated revenue of almost 200 million U.S. dollars.